 How often should you empty your motorhome toilet?

-Similar to showers, a motorhome toilet looks like your toilet at home — only it’s a little smaller.
+Similar to showers, campervan toilets look like your toilet at home — only a little smaller.
 What’s different is the operating mechanism and the plumbing.

 Parts of your motorhome toilet